 Dr. Cunningham received a B.A. and M.A. in Audiology from the University of Tennessee, Knoxville.
 She completed a Clinical Fellowship in Audiology at Indiana University Medical Center in Indianapolis.
 She received a Ph.D. in Neuroscience from the University of Virginia and then completed a post-doctoral fellowship in Auditory Neuroscience at the University of Washington in Seattle.
-Dr. Cunningham started her own lab at the Medical University of South Carolina in 2004 where she conducted the initial studies on heat shock protein (HSP)-mediated protection against ototoxic drug-induced hearing loss and hair cell death.
+After her post-doc, Dr. Cunningham joined the faculty at the Medical University of South Carolina where her lab conducted the initial studies on heat shock protein (HSP)-mediated protection against ototoxic drug-induced hearing loss and hair cell death.
 This work was funded by a Research Project Grant (R01) from the NIDCD.

-Monzack EL, May LA, Roy S, Gale JE, Cunningham LL.
+- Monzack EL, May LA, Roy S, Gale JE, Cunningham LL.
 Live imaging the phagocytic activity of inner ear supporting cells in response to hair cell death.
 Cell Death Differ.
 2015;22(12):1995-2005.

 Related Scientific Focus Areas